 Generally, the statute of limitations in Wisconsin requires that wrongful death lawsuits must be filed within three years, or two years if the death involved a car wreck.
 This period begins to run either when the injury that caused the death occurred, or when it is determined that the injury could have reasonably been discovered.
 The statute of limitations can be a contentious issue in any wrongful death lawsuit where the deceased person’s death was not instant.

 Wrongful death cases can be dismissed because they were not filed within the statute of limitations, and therefore it is important to contact your attorney as soon as possible if you think that the death of your loved one was caused by the wrongful act of another person or company.
-At Studinski Law, LLC, we have an understanding of how a Wisconsin court will apply the statute of limitations to your case.
+At Studinski Law, LLC, our wrongful death attorneys have an understanding of how a Wisconsin court will apply the statute of limitations to your case.

 We know how extremely painful it is to lose a loved one due to the negligent and wrongful act of another.
 Your loss can also jeopardize the financial well-being of your family and a wrongful death lawsuit requires a lawyer who understands how to proceed during this complicated and often overwhelming legal process.